R0h1t3/CEH-Practical/Writeup.md

 **Type of Exam:** Open Book Test<br />
 **Question Pattern:** Exhibit Practical Hacking skills <br />

 As mentioned above, each candidate is give a set of 20 questions in the span of 6 hours.
 In between, as per the candidates request and the proctors approval, the candidate can take a break 0f 5 min, 2 times during the duration of the exam.
-This is a `open book test`.
+This is an `open book test`.
 Only hard copy notes and access to internet is allowed during the entirity of the exam. (**Warning:** The use of softycopy notes or talking with anyone during the exam is strictly prohibited, if the proctor sees any form malpractice, they can immediately terminate and reschedule your exam.)<br />

 During the exam the candidates have to hack into live virtual machine which are hosted online by the exam portal.
 Here the candidates have to perform different techniques to get the flags for the respective questions(i.e. IP Adresses, numbers that are answers to questions).
-There will be 2 virtual machines (1 Kali + 1 Windows) and IP address range under which the exam questions will be based on. <br />
+There will be 2 virtual machines (1 Parrot OS + 1 Windows OS) and IP address range under which the exam questions will be based on. <br />
 To know more the C|EH Practical Exam, visit the [link](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/).<br />

 ## My Journey :nerd_face: